george-mammen/KTU-S3-OOPs-with-Java/README.md

 ➼ Check if a number is prime or not.

-➼ Compute the sum of N natural numbers/
+➼ Compute the sum of N natural numbers.